handwerkerd/tedana/docs/building_decision_trees.rst

 This returns makes sure the outputs from the function are saved in the class structure and the class structure is returned.
 The following line should include the function's name and is used to make sure repeated variable names are compiled correctly for the API documentation.

+If you have made it this far, congratulations.
-If you follow these simple steps you'll be able design your very own decision tree functions.
+If you follow these steps you'll be to impress your colleagues, friends, and family by designing your very own decision tree functions.